EvgenyiFedotov/restarfall/packages/restarfall/readme.md

 #### Create `store`

-Store is some kind of key to use between components and other third-party libraries.
+A store is some kind of key to use between components and other third-party libraries.

 ```ts
 import { create } from "restarfall";